irublev/pgmex-blog/_posts/2017/2017-09-28-performance-comparison-of-postgresql-connectors-in-matlab-part-II.md

 </table>
 </div></div>

-The mentioned difference is explained so.
+The mentioned difference is explained as follows.
 In 'cellarray' mode we need to store each number in a separate cell. 'numeric' mode is almost twice more expensive than 'structure' because all numbers in 'numeric' mode are converted into **double** Matlab type.
-Thus, for the critical number of tuples equal to 1200000 this size is 73Mb for 'numeric' mode, 1067Mb for 'cellarray' mode and 41Mb for 'structure' mode.
+Thus, for 1200000 tuples critical to **Matlab Database Toolbox** this size is 73Mb for 'numeric' mode, 1067Mb for 'cellarray' mode and 41Mb for 'structure' mode.

-But it is clear that all these fails have nothing to do with the result data format used by **fetch**.
+Clearly all these fails have nothing to do with the result data format used by **fetch**.
 The reason is a shortage of Java Heap memory for storing results of the query to be executed by means of **exec**.